voltrb/docs/en/docs/volt_time.md

 # => 2015-10-21 18:57:46 UTC
 ```

 To get a VoltTime holding a specific time you can also use `VoltTime#new`.
-One main case for instantiating a VoltTime holding a specific
+One main case for initializing  a VoltTime holding a specific
 time is to turn user input into a VoltTime.
 In this case you would normally expect the user to provide the time in
 their own timezone.
 To create a VoltTime holding this time you would use the `:local` symbol as the first parameter to `VoltTime#new`: